ConstantSun/ArchitectureRepo/README.md

 # ArchitectureRepo

 Note:
-You may encounter this err when running puppeteer:
+You may encounter err related to puppeteer when running it :

-UnhandledPromiseRejectionWarning: Error: Failed to launch the browser process!
-/home/ubuntu/capstone/ArchitectureRepo/node_modules/puppeteer/.local-chromium/linux-1011831/chrome-linux/chrome: error while loading shared libraries: libgbm.so.1: cannot open shared object file: No such file or directory

 Fix it by writing :

         const browser = await puppeteer.launch({
             executablePath: '/usr/bin/chromium-browser'
           });

+or:

+        const browser = await puppeteer.launch();